simomat/monomusiccorp/README.md

 ###### HAL implementation
 In general, Spring-HATEOAS helps to manage resources and links, but link-building still lacks support of templates (which are described in the HAL standard).
 Also, a general support for an API description service ("CURIEs") is provided, but there's no automatic information gathering mechanism.

-To serve a well self-describing interface, both link building and CURIE information gathering in (re-)implemented in `monomusiccorp`.
+To serve a well self-describing interface, both link building and CURIE information gathering is (re-)implemented in `monomusiccorp`.

 #### Run it
 - Check out the repository, go to path